All posts by Layla Dos Santos

 Mood Board Inspiration

 When I create photoshoots for my own personal study, I am going to ensure the girls in the images feel a connection of feminine energy.
 I am going to take an approach similar to Justine Kurland in the way that she sets up her tableaux photoshoot.
 I will go to settings where I feel like I have spent my life over the years and I will set up the images in a way that makes female teenagers contradict the stereotype of female roles.
+I will also take images similar to Mary Ellen Mark in the sense that I will show the other side of females lives in the sense that the gender roles and stereotypes can affect females of all ages.

-I am also going to be inspired by Ramona Wang, I like her images because it shows the true connections between female friends and how the girls feel empowered together.
+I like her images because it shows the true connections between female friends and how the girls feel empowered together.
 Her photographs show the detail behind girlhood and the experiences girls go through together.
 For example the images with the girls in the toilet putting makeup on together, I like how this shows that the girls feel comfortable in their underwear together and they feel as though they are safe around they’re female friends.

 Photoshoot 2